 - Up to 4 cups of stock (amount depends on the type of rice you are using), either chicken stock or vegetable stock for vegetarian option, or a mix of water and stock*

-- 2 teaspoons of seasoned salt
+- 2 teaspoons of salt or seasoned salt

 - 1/4 teaspoon ground pepper